 As the story unfolded, I learned that Ginger had moved in shortly after I left.
 She didn’t know that my husband was already married, and had become pregnant by him.
 She soon learned the truth, and immediately left the situation.
 I don’t know what ever became of Ginger.
 I know she was betrayed, just like I was.
 Life as I knew it had changed, and the days became very dark.
 I felt as though life’s rug had been pulled out from under me, that everything I believed in was in question, and I didn’t know what I could trust.

-I traveled back home to retrieve my things from our government housing before going on to my next cycle of training.
+I traveled back home to retrieve my things from our military housing before going on to my next cycle of training.
 I put everything in storage, and regretted having to leave our two dogs at home.
-I couldn’t take them with me, and I was comforted that he seemed to have at least taken care of them.
+I couldn’t take them with me, and I was assured that he was taking care of them.
 I remember one of my dogs, Champ, on his chain outside, barking and pulling hysterically as I drove off.
 I’d never heard a dog bark like that, and hope I never do again.
 I didn’t realize at the time that it was a cry for help.
 I can still hear it.